code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

     trust-store-password: client-truststore-p455w0rd
 ```

-The `ClientConfig` class
+In the `ClientConfig` class we need to enable the `WebServiceTemplate` to connect using the HTTPS protocol.
+This is done by creating and setting a `HttpsUrlConnectionMessageSender`.

+During the TLS handshaking procedure, the client needs to decide whether it trusts the public key certificate that the server provides.
+This is done based on whether or not this certificate (or one of it's issuing CA's) is present in (one of) the client's truststores.
+We specify a `TrustManagersFactoryBean` to handle the configured truststores.

-To easily [load the truststore using Spring configuration](http://docs.spring.io/spring-ws/docs/2.4.0.RELEASE/reference/htmlsingle/#d5e2263), we can use the `KeyStoreFactoryBean` that ships with the `spring-ws-security` dependency that was added to the project's <var>pom.xml</var>.
+To easily [load one ore more truststores using Spring configuration](http://docs.spring.io/spring-ws/docs/2.4.0.RELEASE/reference/htmlsingle/#d5e2263), we can use the `KeyStoreFactoryBean` that ships with the `spring-ws-security` dependency that was added to the project's <var>pom.xml</var>.
 The bean has a resource location property and password, which both need to be set.

 ``` java
 package com.codenotfound.ws.client;